 Back in the greenhouse the artichoke I planted last year has produced three amazing crowns already!
 I do a final watering, and give up for the day, ready for a cuppa, a shower, and story time with the grandsons.

-But first its the No. 10 press conference which for once is full of useful detail about the plans to expand testing.
+But first it’s the No. 10 press conference which, for once, is full of useful detail about the plans to expand testing.
 It has taken them an awful long time to appreciate the value of the internet as a means of organising tests for those who need them.
 It is pity the sort of detail they came out with today wasn’t available a lot earlier.
 No doubt they hope we will now forget about their failings over PPE…

 It always amuses me that the English ‘patriots’ who revere St George don’t seem in the least discomfited by the fact that their patron saint never visited England, never met a dragon, and wasn’t even a knight.
-He was born in what is now Turkey, died a Christian martyr in Palestine, was canonised by the Roman Catholic Church.
+He was born in what is now Turkey, died a Christian martyr in Palestine, ad was canonised by the Roman Catholic Church.
 So his popular image is simply a bag of myths – rather like the idea that there is any such creature as a pure bred English person.

-Grandson No. 1 tells me he has a gift for me that the family have been working on all day.
-A large box comes into view, and when No.1 pulls open the box which once contained a sink unit, he reveal what looks like a curled up monkey – all can see is its ear!
+Once online Grandson No. 1 tells me he has a gift for me that the family have been working on all day.
+A large box comes into view, and when No.1 pulls open the box which once contained a sink unit, he reveals what looks like a curled up monkey – all I can see is its ear!
 What the?
 Then it unfurls and it is grandson No.2 who leaps out.
 I discover they have recorded the whole transaction as they wanted to see how I would react.
 I hope I was surprised enough…

 Then we go back to The Master where the debate this evening is all about how and why to kill him!
 Shooting?
 Poisoning?
 And who will do it before he takes over the world?
 Strange stuff for a children’s book, but the boys are engrossed.

-So a happy end to tiring day as I knock up a quick Thai vegetable curry, and contemplate an early night.
+So a happy end to a tiring day as I knock up a quick Thai vegetable curry, and contemplate an early night.
 But first I must send off an extract from the book I am writing about the private madhouses of Fishponds.
 The unique Glenside Hospital Museum, which focuses on mental health and is where I began my research, has had to close for the time being.
 But it is putting up pieces written by its regular volunteers and researchers.
 Check it out http://www.glensidemuseum.org.uk